-Our affluent Bay Area lifestyles would require FIVE EARTHS to sustain if everybody lived like we do?
+Did you know our affluent Bay Area lifestyles would require FIVE EARTHS to sustain if everybody lived like we do?
 60% of local carbon pollution comes from our household decisions.
-It's our driving, our home energy loses, our use of water, and the waste stream from our purchasing choices.
-Resilient Neighborhood EcoTeams undertake carbon-reducing actions that make a difference.
+It's our driving, our home energy and water use, and the waste stream from our purchasing choices.
+Resilient Neighborhoods EcoTeams undertake carbon-reducing actions that make a difference.

 The program shows how to build resilience by:

 Decreasing dependence on fossil fuels

 Fortifying the local economy

 Supporting local agriculture

 How It Works

 Over 5 EcoTeam meetings, you and your teammates will calculate your carbon footprints and choose from a menu of actions that reduce household CO2 emissions by at least 5,000 pounds per household.
 Even if you've already "done a lot," you'll discover many new earth-friendly strategies.
 You'll learn about rebates available now for energy efficient home improvements.
 Once complete, data from teams will be provided to local governments to show that residents are doing their part to help with climate change.